 What’s with all the tigers?

 If you follow me on Instagram you’ll probably notice many images of Hǔ Yé 虎爺, the “tiger general” of Taiwanese folk religion, part of an ongoing project to document the many ways in which this deity is venerated in Taiwan.
 I became especially interested in Hu Ye after living in Taiwan for several years and never noticing how prevalent he is.
 The reason?
 Hu Ye is almost always located at ground level, beneath altars or tables, and is sometimes difficult to find if you don’t know to look for him.
 Naturally the idea of a hidden god appeals to me—and it’s also fascinating to see how he manifests.
-Sometimes Hu Ye is fierce, but often he’s absolutely adorable, with green eyes, buck teeth, and a disarming smile.
+Sometimes Hu Ye is fierce, but he’s often depicted as adorable, with green eyes, buck teeth, and a disarming smile.

 What camera do you use?

 The short answer is “nothing special”.
 Most photos featured on this site were shot on a battered old Nikon D3100 with the standard 18-55mm lens, an entry level DSLR, but I’ve borrowed better gear for some expeditions and occasionally post images captured on a smartphone.
 More recently (as of 2021) I upgraded to a Nikon D3400, but I’m still using the standard kit lens.
 Image metadata is available if you’re curious about how a specific photograph was shot—just click or tap on a photo in the body of a post for more information.

 What is your post-production workflow like?